top of page

 A Different Way to Think About It

-And when you understand how to work with that — even in small, contained ways — it changes how sessions feel.
+If a therapist wants to bring the body into their work, they will want to get trained to understand how to work with that — even in small, contained ways — it changes how sessions feel.

 Get the proper training in somatic movement.
 You'll gain more confidence, have less guessing and hesitation, because you'll have safety and clarity instead.